akuzko/use-stash/README.md

 In this example, underlying `Page` component will receive `username`, `todos` and `logEntries` props with values obtained from 3 different stash namespaces.

+#### `withActions(actionsMapping)`

-- `withActions(actionsMapping)` - allows to pass stash actions to connected component's props. `actionsMapping` is a plain object, whose keys are prop names and values are strings that specify stash namespace and action name, separated by dot.
-For example:
+Allows to pass stash actions to connected component's props. `actionsMapping` is a plain object, whose keys are prop names and values are strings that specify stash namespace and action name, separated by dot.

+Example:

 ```js
 const HocLayout = withActions({